simonajsimona/sjs-website/content/home/skills.md

   icon = "microphone-alt"
   icon_pack = "fas"
   name = "Inspiration"
   description = "What the people need is inspiration.
 I give inspirational talks.
 I also read an inspirational book every month.
-Put in your details below to receive summaries of the books I read monthly"
+Put in your details in my contacts below to receive summaries of the books I read monthly"

 +++